 Andreas G. F. Hoepner

-  University of Saint Andrews - School of Management; Principles for Responsible Investment, United Nations
+University of Reading - ICMA Centre; Principles for Responsible Investment, United Nations; Independent; Independent

 Keywords: Corporate Governance, Business Ethics, Corporate Social Responsibility, Financial Performance, Socially Responsible Investment

 JEL Classification: A13, D62, G11, L60, L70, M14, Z13Accepted Paper Series

 Date posted: October 10, 2009 ; Last revised: September 12, 2013